What is Coastal Revitalisation?

-City of Newcastle started the Coastal Revitilisation program in 2011 through extensive community consultaiton.
+City of Newcastle started the Coastal Revitalisation program in 2011 through extensive community consultation.

-City of Newcastle Councillors, staff and representatives from other government agencies, stakeholders and community groups also meet to review and endorse major projects in the Coastal Revitiliation program.
+City of Newcastle Councillors, staff, representatives from other government agencies, stakeholders and community groups also meet to review and endorse major projects in the program.

-Discover more about this priorty project by following the links below.
+Discover more about this priority project by following the links below.